 If you change your Wordpress theme or even just tweak the layout of your existing theme, you might need to change the size of your thumbnails.
 Here’s how to do it.

-Lightroom now reigns amongst one-stop image management and image processing apps.
-But it’s not the only option.
-Here are some alternatives.
+Lightroom is the most popular one-stop image management and image processing app, but it’s not the only option.
+Here are some apps worth looking at if you’re after an alternative to Lightroom.

 Wordpress is a great platform out of the box.
 Here are some plugins that make it even better for photographers’ websites.